 Nadia Rajic was the Manager of Student Counselling at the University of South Australia from 2007 until 2015.
 She currently works as the Manager: Student Wellbeing with responsibility for critical incident management relevant to students as well as implementing a University-wide Wellbeing Strategy and Action Plan using population based approaches and based on a holistic view of wellbeing.
 Nadia has also worked as an academic in the School of Psychology and Social Work at the University of South Australia.
 She has also collaborated on internet addiction among university students with Flinders University of South Australia.
 Nadia is passionate about student wellbeing and whole of university approaches to wellbeing using health promotion principles.

-Building our resilience to support our students
+Building our skills and resilience to support our students online

 1300-1600, Tuesday 5th December 2017